Geneva inventions fair gets serious

 The annual Geneva Exhibition of Inventions has a reputation for gizmos and wackiness.
-But the organizers seem keen to shake off this image as they welcome more top research institutes and universities.
+But the organisers seem keen to shake off this image as they welcome more top research institutes and universities.
 For the first time Lausanne’s Federal Institute of Technology (EPFL) has a stand at the fair.

 Some 725 exhibitors from 40 countries are gathered in Geneva this week for the 45th editionexternal link of the world's largest inventors' fair dedicated to new creations.
 Over 1,000 prototypes are being showcased, all vying for a commercial break.